Disney’s Swan and Dolphin Resort Review

 Related: Disney’s Swan and Dolphin Restaurants Guide

 Todd English’s Bluezoo, another fine dining location, is located on the Dolphin portion of the resort.
-Bluezoo is predominately a seafood restaurant with a long list of accolades.
-Preview their menu here.
+Bluezoo is predominantly a seafood restaurant with a long list of accolades.

 On the Swan side, there’s Il Mulino, which offers Italian cuisine.
 While I don’t have a current review, we’ve dined at Il Mulino in the past and look forward to returning.

 Lastly, as far as fine dining goes, there’s Kimonos, also located on the Swan side of the resort.
-Kimonos serves a menu predominately made up of high-end sushi offerings and other Asian cuisines.
+Kimonos serves a menu predominantly composed of high-end sushi and other Asian cuisines.

 Related: Rosa Mexicano Review